Plan the First Day’s Session

 - produces an agreement to which you and the students can refer throughout the semester.

-If you decide not to conduct an activity to establish discussion guidelines, we suggest that you discuss the statements you have written on your syllabus or information sheet about respectful discussions.
+If you decide not to conduct an activity to establish community agreements, we suggest that you discuss the statements you have written on your syllabus or information sheet about respectful discussions.

 It is important to get the students talking to each other and participating in class the first day or week.
 Many GSIs accomplish these goals by conducting an icebreaker activity.
 Whatever the format, you want to invite all voices to speak while keeping the level of self-disclosure appropriate and comfortable.
 Sample icebreakers include: